Searching for topological dark matter in LIGO data: Dark Matter Modeling

-The width of the mirrors in a $\phi$-free vacuum is given by $w$.
-The effects of Eq. \eqref{equ:-1} result merely from a change in the fine structure constant.
-We do not include fermionic interaction, although it is clear that they will add terms analogous to those displayed in \eqref{equ:-1} but proportional to $\lambda_{\text{DW}}$ instead of $g_{\text{DW}}$.
-Either way, the latter equation for the change of optical path length exhibits clear separation of effects sourced by the mirrors and beam splitter.
-That means that for a reference time $t_0$ where the domain wall encloses only one mirror or one mirror and beam splitter, we can account for this transition using \eqref{equ:-1}.
-Let us point out here again that in the latter equation $L_{x,y}$ are the \emph{physical} arm lengths without the multiplication factor resulting from the Fabry-P\'erot cavities.
-This notation may vary throughout literature and therein the suppression factor might be omitted.
+Here, the width of the mirrors in a $\phi$-free vacuum is denoted by $w$.
+Each term is evaluated at the position indicated by the subscript.
+Note that in Eq. \eqref{equ:-1} we disregard any effects resulting from the couplings of the DM field to fermionic mass terms.
+They can be easily accounted for by adding terms similar to those in \eqref{equ:-1} but replacing the coupling constants applying the prescription $g_{\text{DW}}\rightarrow\lambda_{\text{DW}}$.
+Let us point out here again that in the latter equation $L_{x,y}$ are the \emph{physical} arm lengths without the multiplication factor resulting from the Fabry-P\'erot cavities\footnote{The notation used here may exhibit variations across the literature.
+It is worth noting that in some instances, the suppression factor may be omitted.}.

-With Eq. \eqref{equ:-1} at hand, we can now determine the phase difference, i.e. the physical quantity that is measured by a gravitational wave interferometer such as the LIGO detector.
+With Eq. \eqref{equ:-1} in hand, we can now determine the resulting phase difference which is the physical quantity that is measured over time by a GW interferometer such as the LIGO detector.
 The phase shift $\Delta \phi$ is approximated by

-where the left-hand-side can be replaced by \eqref{equ:-1}.
-Thus we find
+where the left-hand side can be replaced by \eqref{equ:-1}.
+Thus, we find